 We visited the amber museum—an old mansion, on the grounds of a botanical garden.

-I think Sandy is writing about the museum, so I won’t say much, except that I’ll try to post my photos of the amber works commemorating Lenin, and to figure out whose house it was.
-All I can get so far is that it was built in the 1890s.
-(That is Lenin set in a piece of amber, and on the right is the Lenin Biography, the cover of which is amber pieces.)
+I think Sandy is writing about the museum, so I won’t say much, except that I’ll try to post my photos of the amber works commemorating Lenin,

 The museum is about 100 yards from the Baltic Sea, so we walked to the beach.
 It was rainy and windy—like February in Tacoma, so the pounding surf wasn’t a pull to distract us from the real business of the day…buying gifts and souvenirs.